Why Does My Bed Feel Like It’s Vibrating? | Shocking Hidden Causes

 1. Home environment check: Identify potential sources like appliances running during bedtime hours; ask household members if they notice similar sensations.

-2. Medical evaluation: Neurological exams assess nerve function; blood tests check for vitamin deficiencies; sleep studies detect disorders causing involuntary movements.
+2. Medical evaluation: Neurological exams assess nerve function; blood tests may check for vitamin deficiencies, blood sugar problems, thyroid issues, or other causes; sleep studies can detect disorders causing involuntary movements.

 3. Stress assessment: Psychological evaluation helps determine if anxiety-related sensory amplification plays a role.